From £59,9906

 polestar 4 review 2024 02 side panning

-At 4.84m long and 1.53m tall, and with pricing from £60,000, Polestar pitches this five-seat SUV-coupé up against the Porsche Macan, BMW iX3 and Audi Q6 E-tron.
-Not to mention the Tesla Model Y, which may be cheaper and shorter but does a similar job and is so dominant across the mainstream electric SUV classes that it’s basically omnipresent.
+At 4.84m long and 1.53m tall, and with pricing from £60,000, the 4 is pitched against the Porsche Macan, BMW iX2 and Audi Q6 E-tron – not to mention the Tesla Model Y, which may be cheaper and shorter but does a similar job and is so dominant across the mainstream electric SUV classes that it’s basically omnipresent.

-That’s all pretty straightforward, but as soon as you look at the Polestar 4 you can’t help feeling that it’s just as much – if not more – of a rival to alternatives like the (granted, smaller and lower) BMW i4.
-The coupé lines are strong on the Polestar 4, and that roofline is so low that it’s actually only 2cm higher than a Mercedes EQE’s.
-Mind you, the lack of a rear windscreen does mean that Polestar has been able to do some clever things with rear head room despite the low-slung roofline.
-More on that in a bit.
+That’s all pretty straightforward, but as soon as you look at the 4, you can’t help feeling that it’s just as much – if not more – of a rival to alternatives like the (granted, smaller and lower) BMW i4 and Hyundai Ioniq 6.
+The coupé lines are strong and that roofline is so low that it’s actually only 2cm higher than that of the Mercedes-Benz EQE.
+This seems very much a design car first and an SUV second, and as such it resists being pigeonholed into a class at every attempt.

 Is it pretty?
-Well, no. Not to these eyes, at least.
+Not really: the expanse of metalwork at the rear looks particularly odd and clumsy, ironically enough.
 But it is striking, intriguing and divisive, and that’s always preferable to bland and forgettable.
-That distinctive on-road presence and head-turning value is undoubtedly a chief selling point.

 INTERIOR